thumbor/thumbor/docs/configuration.rst

 WARNING: Depending on case, this is not a good deal.
 This transformation maybe causes distortions or the size of image can increase.
-Images with texts, for example, the result image maybe will be distorced.
+Images with texts, for example, the result image maybe will be distorted.
 Dark images, for example, the size of result image maybe will be bigger.
 You have to evaluate the majority of your use cases to take a decision about the usage of this conf.